Profile: George Galloway

 A maverick, a rebel, a dissident: all descriptions which George Galloway detests and disdains.
 He says such terms imply a "flibbertigibbet" approach to politics, a gadfly attitude to policy.

 A smile comes easily to Mr Galloway's lips.
 He can be both charming and affable.
-But it is occasionally a smile of superiority.'Like wolves'
+But it is occasionally a smile of superiority.

 He is talented and he knows it.
 He has a command of language which provokes envy among more stilted and struggling orators.